Myrmecoman/Unity-GPU-Vegetation-Instancer-HDRP_URP/README.md

 ## How to get GPU indirect instancing capable shaders ?

-All shaders used in the sample scene were generated using MegaWorld.
+The shader used in this asset was generated using the provided ShaderConverter script.
+Simply provide the path of your shader in the editor and tick the "convert" checkbox.
+The generated shader will be placed in the VegetationInstancer/Shaders folder, and can be used directly for GPU indirect instancing by the asset.

+Another way to get such special shaders is to use Megaworld.
 This Unity asset allows to procedurally generate and render large landscapes using GPU instancing and data streaming, along with texture mapping your terrains.
 It currently does not support small objects instancing such as grass, which is the reason of this project.
 Any shader can be converted by MegaWorld to a GPU indirect instancing capable shader, which means you can even give it your customs ShaderGraph shaders and provide the generated shader to the Vegetation Instancer.

 To generate the shader using megaworld, go to the Renderer Stack tab and drop your object prefab in.
 The generated shader will be located in the folder Resources/VladislavTsurikov/RendererStack/Shaders.
+Be careful to also have the include .cginc file required by the shader for this method to work.

 ## In the futur